The Water Quality Centre (WQC) is located in the Chemical Sciences Building at Trent University in Peterborough, Ontario.

 A description of our mass spectrometers follows.
 Each has unique capabilities but is complementary to the others.

-1. For radiogenic and stable isotope analyses
+For radiogenic and stable isotope analyses (Multicollector-ICP-MS)

-One of only eight such instruments in the world, the Plasma 1700 is built to deliver the ultimate performance in MC-ICP-MS analyses.
+The Plasma 1700 is built to deliver the ultimate performance in MC-ICP-MS analyses.
 With a 5-ton magnet and occupying a whopping 4 m x 4 m footprint, this behemoth will enable the WQC to tackle extremely demanding applications that cannot be performed on other instruments.

 Thermo Finnigan (Neptune) Multicollector ICP-MS